arkinjo/togo-mcp/docs/make_intro.md

 ## Menu tab
 - Add a menu tab near the top of the page.
 - The menu tab should be sticky so the user can always see it when scrolling.
+- In the menu tab, include [Contact](https://dbcls.rois.ac.jp/contact-en.html) as a link.